maciejmarchel12/dominikkawka.github.io/README.md

 **Spaghetti and marshmellow challenge**

 Our tower fell, but It thought us to learn by trail and error, and not to try to make one big plan and fail

+*UI and UX*

+User interface >> Displaying the information needed and is easy to read eg Minecraft with the hotbar,health,hunger,exp and armour

+User eXperience >> Does the website have a meaning, a dedicated audience